 Our restaurant injury attorneys help customers who have suffered an injury at a restaurant.
 The reality is that people are injured every day across the U.S. in restaurant accidents.
-We help these victims receive the compensation they deserve for their losses.
+We help you receive the compensation you deserve for your losses.

-Victims can suffer a restaurant injury in a variety of ways.
-Some of these include by means of slip and fall accidents, choking, and food poisoning.
-A few common types of restaurant injuries include broken bones, concussions, and dislocations.
+You can suffer a restaurant injury in a variety of ways.
+Some of these include by means of

-A skilled personal injury lawyer can help injured restaurant patrons file a restaurant injury lawsuit case so they can receive payment for their damages.
+A skilled personal injury lawyer can help you file a restaurant injury lawsuit case so you can receive payment for your damages.
 These lawsuits are typically based on one of the following legal theories:

-In addition, experienced accident lawyers can provide their clients with the following valuable services:
+In addition, experienced accident lawyers can provide you with the following valuable services:

-- help them receive medical care and manage their ongoing medical treatment,
+- help you receive medical care and manage your ongoing medical treatment,

 - gather evidence of wrongdoing or negligence,